Skip to main content

 Security Model

 The child process runs with a minimal environment.
-API keys, tokens, and credentials are stripped entirely.
-The script accesses tools exclusively via the RPC channel — it cannot read secrets from environment variables.
+API keys, tokens, and credentials are stripped by default.
+The script accesses tools exclusively via the RPC channel — it cannot read secrets from environment variables unless explicitly allowed.

 Environment variables containing KEY, TOKEN, SECRET, PASSWORD, CREDENTIAL, PASSWD, or AUTH in their names are excluded.
 Only safe system variables (PATH, HOME, LANG, SHELL, PYTHONPATH, VIRTUAL_ENV, etc.) are passed through.

-The script runs in a temporary directory that is cleaned up after execution.
+Hermes always writes the script and the auto-generated hermes_tools.py RPC stub into a temp staging directory that is cleaned up after execution.
+In strict mode the script also runs there; in project mode it runs in the session's working directory (the staging directory stays on PYTHONPATH so imports still resolve).
 The child process runs in its own process group so it can be cleanly killed on timeout or interruption.

 execute_code vs terminal